terraform-ibm-modules/terraform-ibm-enterprise/submodules/dynamic_values/README.md

-# dynamic values
+# Dynamic values

-This submodule will simplyfy the nested enterprise input json and create input for each level(Depth) in enterprise hierarchy
+This submodule will simplify the nested enterprise input json and create input for each level(Depth) in enterprise hierarchy